-The Member Organization program is designed to strengthen the arts and humanities sector through partnership, shared services and advocacy.
-Ahha’s member organizations are the Arts & Humanities Council of Tulsa, serving as a collective impact group for the sector.
+The Council Affiliate program is designed to strengthen the arts and humanities sector through partnership, shared services and advocacy.
+Ahha’s council affiliates are the Arts & Humanities Council of Tulsa, serving as a collective impact group for the sector.

-Emerging and established organizations that are fulfilling an arts or humanities-related community need, are organized and are in good financial standing may become Council members.
-Member organizations are part of a strong network working to grow arts and cultural offerings in Tulsa.
+Emerging and established artists and organizations that are fulfilling an arts or humanities-related community need, are organized and are in good financial standing may become Council affiliates.
+Council affiliates are part of a strong network working to grow arts and cultural offerings in Tulsa.
 Benefits include:

 Our all-member events are relaxed, casual cocktail events for mingling, discussion and getting to know each other better.
-Representatives from all Council Members welcome.
+Representatives from all Council Affiliates welcome.
 Held at the Hardesty Center.

-Quarterly, the top executives from our Member Organizations gather for discussion and networking.
+Quarterly, the top executives from our Council Affiliates gather for discussion and networking.
 We talk about current issues, partnership opportunities and shared challenges.
 We end around lunchtime, so lively discussion may be taken to lunch at a local restaurant.

 Once a Fiscal Sponsorship Application is approved, the organization must complete a Fiscal Sponsorship Contract, which details the responsibilities and conditions of the arrangement.
 In general, organizations/projects under fiscal sponsorship must: